Did You Know?

 Stiletto Knife History

 The stiletto knife is a dagger that is intended for stabbing or thrusting purposes.
-It features a long blade that tapers to an extremely sharp point.
-Its origin can be traced back to 15th-century Italy, where it began to be used by the knights, because it could slide between the gaps in chainmail armor or armor plates of their enemies.
-The term 'stiletto' is derived from the old Latin word 'stilus', which was a device used to write on tablets.
+It has a long blade that tapers to an extremely sharp point.
+Its origin can be traced back to 15th-century Italy, where it was used by the knights, because it could slide between the gaps in chainmail armor or armor plates of their enemies.

 This had two implications.
 One, it made the blade stronger and a folding mechanism impossible, and two, it ensured that the edges were not as sharp, so the dagger could only be used for stabbing attacks, rather than slicing or cutting with its edges.

-The stiletto first found its way into the United States during the mid-19th century, when Italian immigrants reached the town of New Orleans, Louisiana.
-During this period, the town was terrorized by criminal gangs, who indulged in an extortion racket known as the Black Hand.
-Members of these gangs began using stilettos to eliminate Italian immigrants who refused to pay up, and even organized training camps to teach gang members how to use these daggers.
+Members of the Black Hand gangs began using stilettos to eliminate Italian immigrants who refused to pay up, and even organized training camps to teach gang members how to use these daggers.
 The terror of this weapon made city officials pass laws banning the sale of the stiletto knife within city limits, in 1879.

 Modern Switchblade Version

-While the stiletto knife was traditionally meant to be used as a stabbing weapon, and was non-folding, modern versions beginning in the 1950s use the term 'stiletto' to indicate a switchblade knife.
-This knife can be used for utilitarian purposes, apart from being a self-defense tool.
-It has sharp edges which can be used for cutting, and, depending on the mechanism, it can slide or fold within the handle.
-In the latter case, the blade is attached by a pivot at the top of the handle, and when folded, the blade can be released by pressing a button or switch which activates a spring mechanism.
+It has sharp edges which can be used for cutting and can slide or fold within the handle.
+In the latter, the blade is attached by a pivot at the top of the handle, and when folded, the blade can be released by pressing a button or switch which activates a spring mechanism.

 The legality of owning and carrying a stiletto varies from state to state in the US.
 This is because of its potential to cause serious injury or death.

-While most states allow the possession of stiletto knives, the following states have laws banning them for specific/different purposes.
+While most states allow possession of stiletto knives, these states have prohibited them for specific purposes.

 - Complete ban: California